School of Music Diversity Fellows Program

 - Build community within the school by connecting with other students through student surveys, town hall or discussion events, promoting and attending DEIB training, and tabling or being available for office hours each month (estimate 1 hr a month).

-We encourage SoM Diversity Fellows to seek out and promote diversity-related news, research articles, and events through social media within the school and the SoM DEIB Organization.
+We encourage SoM Diversity Fellows to seek out and promote diversity-related news, research articles, and events through social media within the school.

 Prospective Fellows are required to complete a short application which includes, profile information, short essay questions, a statement of purpose, and advisor’s letter of recommendation.
 Applications open and are posted on the DEIB webpage.
 Based on the completed application, students will be selected for a personal online interview and we hope to have the selection process complete by the end of August, with meetings starting in September.